TJUNLP/TTMF/README.md

 ## Usage
 We perform experiments on the FB15K, which is a typical benchmark knowledge graph extracted from Freebase.

+Model1.py  --Program Main Entry

+PrecessData.py  --Pre-process data for Model1.py.

+search.py  --To construct the directed graphs centered on each head entity h.

+pagerank.py  --Iterating the flow of resources in each graph.

+ResourceRankConfidence.py  --To get entity-level Estimator values RR (h, t), corresponding to Section 3.1 of paper.

+TransConfidence.py  --To get relation-level Estimator values P(E(h,r,t)), corresponding to Section 3.2 of paper.

+SearchPaths2.py  --To select reachable paths, corresponding to Section 3.3 of paper.

 ## Citation